 HTTP Strict Transport Security (HSTS) is a website security feature that forces web browsers to communicate with servers only through HTTPS connections.
 HSTS improves security and helps prevents man-in-the-middle attacks, downgrade attacks, and cookie-hijacking.

+Next, you will need to restart the Cerberus service before the change will take.
+Close the Cerberus user interface by selecting 'File' > 'Exit' at top left.
 Open up the Service Control Manager and stop the Cerberus FTP Server Service.
 You will see “Cerberus FTP Server” listed in the services list.
 You can access the Service Control Manager by going into the Control Panel, selecting Administrative Tools, and then Services.
 Once the Service Control Manager is open, right-click on the Cerberus FTP Server service and select Stop.

-Restart the Cerberus FTP Server service from the Service Control Panel.
+Finally, restart the Cerberus FTP Server service from the Service Control Panel.
 Right-click on the service and select Start.